On this page

 If the import tool responds with an authentication error:

-• Make sure you provide the correct authentication to the Mixpanel import tool.
+• Confirm you provide the correct authentication to the Mixpanel import tool.

-• If you use your Mixpanel project's API key, be sure to reference the correct project.
+• If you use your Mixpanel project's API key, reference the correct project.
 Each project in Mixpanel has its own API key.

-• If you use a Mixpanel service account, ensure you enter the credentials as follows:
+• If you use a Mixpanel service account, enter the credentials as follows:

-• If you don't have the username and password for your Mixpanel project's service account, create a new service account associated with your project, and copy the values.
+• If you don't have the username and password for your Mixpanel project's service account, create a new service account for your project and copy the values.

-• Ensure your Mixpanel service account has the necessary permissions to access the information you need.
+• Confirm your Mixpanel service account has permission to access the information you need.
 Test your credentials with Mixpanel's Download Data page.
 If the page responds with a 200 status, your service account has the necessary permissions.

 If the import tool doesn't complete or responds with a generic error:

 • The data set may be too large to process.
-Try again with a more narrow time range, aiming for no more than ~160,000 events per batch.
+Try again with a narrower time range, aiming for no more than ~160,000 events per batch.

-If the tool imports fewer transactions than it should:
+If the tool imports fewer transactions than expected:

 • Amplitude detects and excludes duplicate events.
-If your data contains a large number of duplicates, the events that Amplitude imports may be fewer than expected.
+If your data contains many duplicates, Amplitude imports fewer events than expected.

-• Some Mixpanel events may not be compatible with Amplitude events due to missing information.
-If your Mixpanel instrumentation doesn't capture fields like name, date, or device ID, Amplitude may not import them.
+• Some Mixpanel events may not be compatible with Amplitude events because of missing information.
+If your Mixpanel instrumentation doesn't capture fields like name, date, or device ID, Amplitude may not import those events.

 Amplitude Batch Event Upload API

-Export your data directly out of Mixpanel through the API and upload it into Amplitude with the Batch Event Upload API.
-If you host your data in another external source, you can also use the batch endpoint to upload data into Amplitude.
+Export your data from Mixpanel through the Mixpanel API and upload it to Amplitude with the Batch Event Upload API.
+If you host your data in another external source, you can also use the batch endpoint to upload data to Amplitude.

 Professional Services